Cyrus-Maina/Netflix_userbase/README.md

 8. Netflix should maximise on the high count of female subscription in Spain.

-9. Netflix can strategize on producing shows that can efforlessly be watched on the go since the most used devices are mobile.
+9. Netflix can strategize on producing shows that can efforlessly be watched on the go since the most used devices are mobile (easily carried).

 10. More premium advertising should be carried in Spain to attract more users